haileytapia/portfolio/index.md

 - Domo
 - LSC Communications

-During my internships, I wrote a variety of technical documents—including knowledge base articles, standard operating procedures, and user guides—and collaborated with subject matter experts to ensure accurate and timely documentation.
-These experiences allowed me to hone my technical writing and communication skills in hands-on environments.
+During my internships, I collaborated with subject matter experts to ensure accurate and timely documentation, honing my technical communication skills in hands-on environments.

 For a complete overview of my professional background, see [my LinkedIn profile](https://www.linkedin.com/in/haileytapia/).